gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 ```

 Other unit and system tests require from external tools, libraries and data files not included in the GNSS-SDR's source tree.
-They can be build by passing options to CMake:
+As in the case of the Google C++ Testing Framework source code, they can be automatically downloaded and built by passing the following option flags to CMake:

 |----------
 |  **Variable passed to CMake**  |  **Possible values** | **Default** | **Effect** |